dlaurie/lua-apl/README.md

     - If `⍵` is not a table, it is returned unchanged by `⌷⍵`.
-    - If none of the entries in `⍵` is itself a table, `⍵` is converted to an APL table by setting its a metatable, and returned.
+    - If none of the entries in `⍵` is itself a table, `⍵` is converted to an APL table by setting its metatable, and returned.
 No new table is created.
     - Otherwise the entries in `⍵` must all be tables of the same length, and an APL matrix of which they are the columns is created.